roam/django-uturn/README.rst

    ``/page-you-wanted-to-see`` rather than ``/``.

-With Uturn, you'll be able to use the same feature by simply changing some template tags and redirect responses.
+With Uturn, you'll be able to use the same feature by simply changing some template code and adding middleware or decorators to your views.

-**Note: requires some more polishing and testing**

 Typical use cases
 -----------------